sharduul/chalk/_posts/2020-06-11-ask-ngninja-2.md

 Ex: I like to tweet.
 It is fast and efficient.
 So, I tweet all day.
 And, then I choose few of my best tweets and I screenshot them to post it on my Instagram.

-This tweet went “viral” (for my account).
-So, I took this and posted it on Instagram too.
-This is called re-purposing the content.

 🥊 Follow this strategy consistently:

 - Tell stories